 Unbelievable.
 In our first Giving Cougsday ever, nearly 1,000 BYU cougs donated $138,912—more than quadruple the goal of $30,000!
 Every dollar will help to make a tremendous difference for BYU students through scholarships, mentorships, internships, and much more.

 A team of healthcare professionals and BYU students traveled to Samoa to help children and families understand a deadly illness: rheumatic heart disease.
 Amid beautiful people and a tropical paradise, the students learned and taught lessons that forever changed their lives.

-As fundraising professionals on the LDS Philanthropies Gift Planning Services team, Wes Mashburn and his team help people set up donations to BYU that involve more than writing a check or giving online.
+As fundraising professionals on the Philanthropies Gift Planning Services team, Wes Mashburn and his team help people set up donations to BYU that involve more than writing a check or giving online.
 “We help people accomplish what they want to do with their resources," says Mashburn.